SlashDB/js-slashdb/README.md

   SlashDBClient,
   DataDiscoveryDatabase, DataDiscoveryResource, DataDiscoveryFilter,
   SQLPassThruQuery, SQLPassThruFilter,
-  eq, any, between, gte, lte, not, and, asc, desc, chgSeparator } from '@slashdb/js-slashdb';
+  eq, any, between, gte, lte, not, and, asc, desc, chgPlaceHolder } from '@slashdb/js-slashdb';
 ```